Arthur Taylor back in prison after Corrections queries parole accommodation compliance

 "Until something becomes available Corrections should have to continue to fund my present - or similar - accommodation as they put me in this position without having arranged a suitable alternative to the accommodation they ordered me out of," he said.

-A spokesperson for Faafoi said while he understood Taylor's need for help, the Minister could "intercede" in Work and Income's processes for allocation of emergency housing.
+A spokesperson for Faafoi said while he understood Taylor's need for help, the Minister could not "intercede" in Work and Income's processes for allocation of emergency housing.

 "The best place to start to have this matter resolved is with your probation officer," the spokesperson said.